+- Changes to quality of life and sense of place,

 - Noise pollution,

 - Influx of job seekers,

 - Influx of construction workers,

 - Crime and security,

 - Impact on farm sizes and loss of farm land; and

 - Negative financial influence of properties.

 These issues will be assessed by the Social specialist in the Impact Assessment phase of the project.